brillout/json-serializer/readme.md

   regexp: /^\d+$/g,
 };

-// We use the second argument `2` to have a prettified JSON++ string.
+// We use the second argument `2` to have a prettified JSON-S string.
-// (Same as in `JSON.stringify(obj, undefined, 2)`).
+// (Same as in JSON's `JSON.stringify(obj, undefined, 2)`).
-console.log(stringify(obj, undefined, 2));
+console.log(JSON.stringify(obj, undefined, 2));
 // Prints:
 /*
 {
-  "date": "@brillout/jpp:tYpE|Date|2018-11-14T17:39:09.245Z",
+  "date": "json-s:tYpE|Date|2018-11-14T17:39:09.245Z",
-  "undefined": "@brillout/jpp:tYpE|undefined",
+  "undefined": "json-s:tYpE|undefined",
-  "NaN": "@brillout/jpp:tYpE|NaN",
+  "NaN": "json-s:tYpE|NaN",
-  "Infinity": "@brillout/jpp:tYpE|Infinity",
+  "Infinity": "json-s:tYpE|Infinity",
-  "regexp": "@brillout/jpp:tYpE|RegExp|/^\\d+$/g"
+  "regexp": "json-s:tYpE|RegExp|/^\\d+$/g"
 }
 */
 ~~~

-JSON++ is based on JSON while using prefixed strings for unsupported types.
+JSON-S is based on JSON while using prefixed strings for unsupported types.
-The string `@brillout/jpp:tYpE` is used as a unique prefix to denote our special strings and make sure that regular strings are not converted.
+The string `json-s:tYpE` is used as a unique prefix to denote our special strings and make sure that regular strings are not converted.

-`@brillout/jpp` uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.
+`json-s` uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.

 <!---